Chapter 15: There Remaineth a Rest

 Exodus 16:23

-Israel prepared food Friday so they wouldn't cook on Sabbath.
+Israel prepared food on Friday so they wouldn’t cook on Sabbath.
 That principle extends to all Sabbath preparation.

 Friday Morning: